khannasahab/beautiful-jekyll/aboutme.md

 - Android Engineer - *Yuppp..* I develop apps and I love it
 - Product Engineer - Startups + Create meaningful stuff
 - User Experience Verifier - I believe I have  a good eye for user experience
-- Trainer - Did I mention I was a teacher/trainer once and I like teaching (*if I know concept)
+- Trainer - Did I mention I was a teacher/trainer once and I like teaching
 - DDD - 'Data driven development' We trust in God, rest everyone bring data
 - Tech enthusiast - from gadgets to software, whatever leads to autmation.
 Now you know what sort of presents I like ;)
+- Web - I understand basics and can do POC.
+Have tried backend development and maintained AWS for one of my startup.
+Maintaining this blog myself.
 - StartUp - Worked in couple of startups and tried 2 of my own.

 ### Personal life